StanSkrivanek/FineDiv---WP-Theme/README.md

 ### CMB2

 ##### wks-form.php
 Template to show workshop form on front-end.
-Just create a page and assign a template "workshop-form"/
+Just create a page and assign a template "workshop-form"

 ##### CMB2 Field Type: Google Maps / plugin /
-For showing maps on CMB2 forms you need to install plugin [CMB2 Map Field](https://github.com/mustardBees/cmb_field_map)
+For showing maps on CMB2 forms you need to install plugin [CMB2 Map Field](https://github.com/mustardBees/cmb_field_map) install from wp plugin page or download from repository and place into WP plugin folder.
+Dont forget to activate this plugin.

 ##### How to make maps work, after a new google map regulation rules
 You need to paste your Google map API code into `cmb-field-map.php`.
 Open file `cmb-field-map.php` and in section Enqueue scripts and styles paste your code into wp_register_script on line 80.